Feedpresso/blog/_drafts/2016-01-22-why-you-should-use-rxjava-in-android-a-short-introduction-to-rxjava.markdown

 ```

 ## Conclusion
-This is far from complete guide about RxJava usage on Android but hopefully
+This is far from a complete guide about RxJava usage on Android but hopefully
-it gave a few arguments in favour of RxJava compared to regular AsyncTask and
+it gave a few arguments in favor of RxJava compared to regular AsyncTask.
-guide